Dinesh Lal Yadav: OTT debut and other films (2019–present)

 In made his OTT debut in 2019 with Hero Vardiwala, which was the first webseries ever made in Bhojpuri language.
 He released his first short film Kukkur in 2021 which was based on the plight of elderly people in old-age homes.
 On 10 December 2021, his film Hum Hain Dulha Hindustani released, which was a Romantic comedy film starring Amrapali Dubey and Madhu Sharma.
 This was Nirahua's second film that was shot in London after Nirahua Chalal London.
 On 1 January 2022, he released his next short film Dahar.
 He played the role of a Launda in his next film "Naach Baiju Naach" which was released in September.

 Political career

 Nirahua joined politics by becoming a member of the Bharatiya Janata Party in Lucknow on 27 March 2019 in presence of Uttar Pradesh chief minister Yogi Adityanath.
 On 3 April 2019 he was declared a candidate to contest the 2019 Indian Lok Sabha election from Azamgarh constituency from Bharatiya Janata Party.
 He unsuccessfully faced Akhilesh Yadav, the former chief minister of Uttar Pradesh.
 He lost against Akhilesh Yadav by a margin of 259,874 votes.

 In 2022 bypolls from Azamgarh constituency, he defeated Samajwadi Party candidate Dharmendra Yadav by a margin of 8,700 votes.

+Controversy

+In 2025, he criticized fellow Bhojpuri actor Khesari Lal Yadav, over remarks regarding the Ram Mandir, referring to him as "Yadumulla", which sparked controversy over caste and communal remarks.
+He further claimed, as reported by The Economic Times, "true Yadavs proudly stand with Lord Ram and the NDA's development agenda".

 Personal life

-He married Mansha Yadav in 2000.
-He has two sons, Amit Yadav and Aditya Yadav, and a daughter, Aditi Yadav.
+He married Mansha Yadav in the year 2000.
+The couple has two sons - Aditya Yadav, Amit Yadav and one daughter- Aditi Yadav.

-Yadav is also rumoured to be simultaneously married to co-star Amrapali Dubey.
+Yadav is also rumoured to be simultaneously married to co-actor Amrapali Dubey.